securitykitten/blog_old/_posts/2014-12-01-lusypos-and-tor.md

 The first thing of note when executing this in a sandbox is that this malware drops a copy of tor.exe, libcurl.dll, and zlib1.dll.
 It also copies itself to the %APPDATA% directory on the victim host.
 The following are the locations and MD5's of the dropped files are below:

-The file mbamservice is the copy of tor.exe
+The file mbambservice.exe is the copy of tor.exe

 ~~~
 d0f3b3aaa109a1ea8978c83d23055eb1  C:\Documents and Settings\<USER>\Application Data\VeriFone32\libcurl.dll